Secret Service finds ‘suspicious’ hunting stand near Air Force One landing zone in Florida | News Channel 3-12

 “There was no impact to any movements and no individuals were present or involved at the location.
 While we are not able to provide details about the specific items or their intent, this incident underscores the importance of our layered security measures.
 The FBI is leading the investigation and we would refer any additional comment to them.”

-The FBI and Secret Service provided no additional details related to the incident or as to whether it was seen as a threat.
+The FBI and Secret Service provided no additional details related to the incident.

+“This hunting stand was appropriately dismantled, it’s being flown to our lab.
+I believe it’s there right now, and all of the forensic tools we have – from digital tools to biometric tools – they’re all going to be applied to try to find out who put this up there and why,” Deputy FBI Director Dan Bongino told Fox News on Monday.

+The announcement from Patel and the Secret Service comes after Trump was targeted by two assassination attempts during his second campaign for president.

 The-CNN-Wire